NY Racing Team

 NY Racing Team (formerly Xxxtreme Motorsport and Team Xtreme Racing) is an American professional stock car racing team in the NASCAR Cup Series.
 The team is owned by John Cohen, who is one of the few African-Americans to have owned a NASCAR team in a major touring series.
-They field the No. 44 Chevrolet Camaro ZL1 part-time for multiple drivers with car bodies supplied by Richard Childress Racing and engines by Hendrick Motorsports.
+They field the No. 44 Chevrolet Camaro ZL1 part-time for J. J. Yeley and Joey Gase with car bodies supplied by Richard Childress Racing and engines by Hendrick Motorsports.

 Background

 Johnathan "John" Cohen (born in 1975) is an African-American entrepreneur and team owner from New Jersey.
 Cohen began his business interests in nightclubs and taverns, before forming his race team, Xxxtreme Motorsport in the spring of 2009.